 Our thoughts were put instantly at ease when we were met by the lovely members of staff from Cruise & Passengers Services, who advised us to place our ticket in the front window of our car and drive over to the guys in the yellow jackets who would take our cases.
 They then took our car key and directed us to the departures lounge, but not before letting us know what happens upon our return when it comes to collecting the car.

 Heading into the departures lounge, we were greeted by the lovely check-in staff who advised us where to queue and what we needed as we did so.
-It was a very smooth operation with our two small girls aged 3 and 6, who at the time were very hot and sweaty after a long journey down to Southampton, the words ‘are we nearly there yet?’ repeated at least a hundred times along the way.
+It was a very smooth operation cruising from Southampton with our two small girls aged 3 and 6, who at the time were very hot and sweaty after a long journey down, the words ‘are we nearly there yet?’ repeated at least a hundred times along the way.
 They were just itching to kick their sandals off and run around.

 As we went through security, the staff made it a fun experience for the girls, who at the time were excited at seeing the ‘big checkout tills’.
 While security is all fun and games in their eyes, for the adults it really is the time when you wish you’d just not bothered putting your watch, belt and strappiest sandals on that morning!
 That being said, getting through security was so stress-free and the staff made it a very smooth, organised process even with two young girls.

 Stepping aboard we were immediately wowed by the delights of the Atrium and the staff giving us all a warm welcome.
 I don’t know about you but trying to get a fun family photo with nice smiles tends to be an impossible task for us, so I was hugely impressed to find that this had even been thought of by having lots of props for them to hold and play with.
 It made getting the first family snap of the holiday a quick and enjoyable experience rather than a mission.